 Residents of Qatar are also theoretically allowed to vote in the elections for the Advisory Council (also known as the Shura Council).
 The council, established in 1972, has legislative powers and is responsible for determining the budget.

 In theory, members of the public should vote for 30 of the 45 members via a secret ballot.
 However, to date, this has never happened.
 The first general election was scheduled for 2013, before being delayed to 2016, then 2019.
 In June 2019 the Emir issued a decree to delay this process until at least June 2021.
-In the constitutional text, the Emir is allowed to delay the elections if he considers that doing so is ‘in the interests of the people’.
+In the constitutional text, the Emir is allowed to delay the elections if he considers that doing so is “in the interests” of the Qatari people.

 Voting in Qatar